 Celtic Gardens Walk & Sun Trails

-A walk through the four Gardens takes you on a journey through the Celtic cycle of the seasons, each garden representing one of the Celtic festival of Samhain, Imbolc, Bealtaine and Lughnasa.
+A walk through the four Gardens takes you on a journey through the Celtic cycle of the seasons, each garden representing one of the Celtic festivals of Samhain, Imbolc, Bealtaine and Lughnasa.
 This seasonal cycle mirrors the cycle of life from conception to old age and death.
 The design weaves Celtic stories with contemporary design to create spaces that are beautiful and tranquil yet inspiring and full of life.

 The Roundhouse nestles in the centre of the Gardens, with windows looking out onto each of the four Gardens.
 This is a place for art and music, meditation, meetings or just relaxing.